ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 }
 console.log(y);
 ```
+### Answer

-> The code above would give output `1undefined`. inside `if` statement we have `function f(){}`.
+The code above would give the output `1undefined`. inside `if` statement we have `function f(){}`.
 Here's it's a function expression, not function statement, which is why f is not a variable.

-> As a reminder, function expression is something like this:
+As a reminder, function expression is something like this:
 ```javascript
 var myFunc1 = new function() {}
 var myFunc2 = new function whatever() {} // whatever is not a variable here
 ```

-> A function statement is something like this:
+A function statement is something like this:
 ```javascript
 function myFunc3() {}
 ```
 You can read about [function expressions](https://developer.mozilla.org/en-US/docs/web/JavaScript/Reference/Operators/function) and [function statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) on MDN.

 ## Question 3.
 What is the drawback of having private methods in a JavaScript object?

+### Answer

-> One of the drawback of creating a private method in JavaScript is that they are very memory inefficient because a new copy of the method would be created for each instance.
+One of the drawback of creating a private method in JavaScript is that they are very memory inefficient because a new copy of the method would be created for each instance.

 ```javascript
 var Employee = function (name, company, salary) {